-What Is Recycled Water?
+What is Recycled Water?

-sed primarily by large water users such as golf courses and refineries, recycled water is wastewater that has been treated to a level suitable for industrial processing, irrigation and other non-drinking uses.
-Recycled water is available year round, even in times of drought.
-It is good for the environment, and it costs less than other new water sources.
+sed primarily by large water users such as golf courses and refineries, recycled water is wastewater that has been treated and disinfected to a level suitable for industrial processing, irrigation, and other non-drinking uses.
+There are two grades of recycled water produced by the Board of Water Supply (BWS): one is used for industry (RO) and the other for irrigation (R-1).
+Recycled water is available year round, even in times of drought, and is good for the environment.